Could the law have been averted?

 The law is there as a mirror of our true self.
 It mirrors the true condition of our heart before God and when we “look carefully” we see how far short from God we truly are.
 The objective for the law is to identify our failures so that we can run to Christ for cleansing.
 This is how the law acts as a “schoolmaster” to set us free if we allow this work to occur.

-A similar illustration is used by Christ when speaking with Nicodemus in John chapter 3.
-The story is of the bronze serpent from Numbers 21.
+A similar illustration is used by Christ when speaking with Nicodemus in John chapter three.
+The story is of the bronze serpent from Numbers twenty-one.
 The people had become impatient and began complaining against God and Moses and the Lord sent poisonous snakes among the people, many of them died as a result.
 When the people realized their rebellious hearts the Lord instructed Moses to make a serpent replica and lift it up on a pole allowing all who look to this replica to be healed and live.

 We note in this story that Moses (the law giver) lifted up the serpent (a type of Christ as our sin offering).
 When the people obeyed and looked up at the serpent (sin offering) they were restored to life.
 This is what the law does as our schoolmaster – it lifts up God’s precious Messiah so we can look to him and live.
 So hopefully, we see a two-fold purpose to the law- it convicts us as guilty and points us to the cross of Christ.
 Notice how Jesus refers back to this story in describing his own life purpose: